benjaminion/upgrading-ethereum-book/src/book.md

 ## What to expect

 This is a book for those who want to understand Ethereum&nbsp;2.0 &ndash; Ethereum on proof of stake &ndash; at a technical level.
-I am aiming for a degree of completeness, at least touching on all the main areas.
-But this is an explainer, not an encyclopedia.
+What does it do?
+How does it work?
+Why is it like this?

 Who am I writing for?
 For people like me!
 People who enjoy understanding how things work.
 But more than that, who like to know _why_ things are the way they are.